INCREASING CLOUDS, THEN LIGHT RAIN & SNOW TONIGHT

 Your First Alert Weather Forecast:

-There’s a disturbance out in the Great Plains this morning.
-As it moves east, our sunshine will gradually fade away behind increasing clouds.
-However, with a south breeze, temperatures will be a little milder this afternoon, with highs in the 40s NORTH, and about 50° across eastern Wisconsin.
+A cold front is sweeping across Wisconsin bringing increasing clouds.
+Later this evening showers will arrive, first as some rain or mix but turning to snow showers.
+Minor accumulations are possible, especially for those north and west of the Green Bay and the Fox Cities.
+In eastern Wisconsin a dusting is possible on grassy surfaces.
+Some snow may stick to untreated roads, so be aware there may be some slick spots, especially northwest of the Fox Cities.

-As tonight’s temperatures fall, look for evening light rain to switch to snow showers.
-A slushy dusting to 1/2″ is possible on grassy surfaces.
-Some of the snow may stick to untreated roads, creating slightly slick conditions, especially northwest of the Fox Valley.
+The skies turn sunny on Friday, but the winds will have turned to the northwest overnight, leading to colder high temperatures.
+Friday highs will be in the 30s.

-Sunny, but colder weather returns tomorrow, but the clouds will come back this weekend.
-More rain is likely Saturday night and into Sunday.
-There’s a possibility of some mixed precipitation across the Northwoods.
-The wind is also going to pick up this weekend, and become rather gusty on Sunday.
-Needless to say, the forecast looks less than ideal as the Packers play the Jacksonville Jaguars.
+The next weather maker arrives over the weekend.
+Rain showers will develop later Saturday afternoon or evening.
+Then, as colder air get’s pulled in, rain turns to mix or snow in north central Wisconsin.
+Showers linger into Sunday morning but are expected to taper off around the noon hour.
+It’s also going to become very wind on Sunday.
+That means it’s looking like another windy day at Lambeau Field for the Packers as they take on the Jacksonville Jaguars.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.